-A. Survey of academics eligible for RGC grants at UGC-funded universities social sciences medicine
+A. Survey of academics eligible for RGC grants at UGC-funded universities

 We sent the survey to 3713 academics and received 997 complete responses, a response rate of 27%.
 Breakdowns by subject and by seniority are shown in Figures a and b.